guaix-ucm/rawplot/README.md

 Since we are dealing with RAW images, we are dealing with 4 separate color planes (channels): `R Gr Gb B`.
 Most of the commands supports being run on all or a subset of these color planes.

-* `--channel` Specify which of the R, Gr, Gb, or B channels to handle by the command.
+* `-c | --channel` Specify which of the R, Gr, Gb, or B channels to handle by the command.
 Can be one or a combination of them.
 Some commands accept a G channel
 (an average of Gr and Gb)

 Order in the command line is not important.
 They are internally reordered so that the display & processing order is (R, Gr, Gb, B)